 Exemptions from the obligation to obtain a license are provided for in s.
 19 AWV.
 Thus, in the cases of exports mentioned in this provision, no license is required.
-Depending on the value of the transaction concerned, further exemptions may apply.

 The list of exemptions set forth in s.
 19 AWV comprises mainly day-to-day business matters having no major importance for export control issues.
-As an example, mention should be made of repair materials neither included in the War Weapons List, nor exceeding a value of \in 10,000, if the final destination is a privileged country mentioned in s.
+As an example, mention should be made of repair materials not included in the War Weapons List if the final destination is a privileged country mentioned in s.
 3 of Annex II to the EC Dual-Use Regulation No. 1334/2000 (s.
-19[1][12] AWV).
+19 [1] [12] AWV).

 Contrary to foreign legislation, German law knows of no licensing requirement for entering into contract negotiations and, with the exception of s.
-4a KWKG as explained in § 3.2.1 infra, for contract-making itself.
+4a KWKG and s.
+40-42 AWV as explained in § 3.2.1 infra, for contract-making itself.
 However, as far as the execution of a licensed production agreement requires the export of military equipment (e.g. production documentation), obtaining such a license is required before the military equipment can actually be exported.